Alerdo/Sunday-Times-Project/README.md

 # Election Data Visualization Project

+## Live Project

+You can view the live project [here](https://alerdo.github.io/Sunday-Times-Project/).

+## Tools and Techniques

+While my strongest visualization tool is PowerBI, which would have allowed me to create more sophisticated visualizations, I chose to use D3 for this project as it aligns with the job requirements.

 ## About the Data

 I really enjoyed working with the data as politics is something I am deeply interested in.
-To ensure the accuracy and reliability of the data, I conducted a thorough data cleaning process, including verifying the data for any inaccuracies and removing duplicates.
-Additionally, I standardized the column names for consistency and clarity.
+To ensure the accuracy and reliability of the data, I conducted a thorough data cleaning process leveraging libraries like Pandas(python) in JupyterNotebook, including verifying the data for any inaccuracies and removing duplicates.
+Additionally, I standardized the column names for consistency and clarity and done extra analysis.

 ## Visualizations